 The pilot will run for 12 months.
 NHS England will take stock after six months to test the principles and inform the remainder of the pilot.
 The pilot will help to define a model that local areas can use.

-NHS England is working with the following lead employers to develop the GP pools.
-We expect the pools to be operational by early summer 2017.
+NHS England is working with the following lead employers to develop the pilot.

 |1||Midlands & East||NHS Birmingham CrossCity CCG||Our Health Partnership|

 |2||Midlands & East||North Staffordshire CCG and Stoke-on-Trent CCG||North Staffordshire GP Federation|

 |3||Midlands & East||NHS Great Yarmouth and Waveney CCG||Various GP practices (NHS Great Yarmouth and Waveney CCG will facilitate the making of arrangements between the GPs and GP practices)|

 |4||North||NHS Vale Royal CCG and NHS South Cheshire CCG||South Cheshire and Vale Royal GP Alliance|

 |7||South||NHS Hastings and Rother CCG||Integrated Family Healthcare Ltd|